-In the final section of the Institutional Support and Budget Summary, you will upload your project's budget using the New Venture Fund budget template found on PITcases.org within the Network Challenge RFP Forms section.
-Include any funds that you intend to contribute from your institution or other sources.
+In the final section of the Institutional Support and Budget Summary, upload your project's budget using the New Venture Fund budget template found on PITcases.org within the Network Challenge RFP Forms section.
+Include any funds that are contributed from your institution or other sources.